dylancdavis/blog-sharing/README.md

 This application is built using React on the frontend, and Node+Express on the backend, with MongoDB as a database.
 In addition, it relies on the following other technologies:
- - Redux: to better organize blog and user state
+ - Redux: used for centralizing application state
- - React Router: to provide routing between login pages, and individual users/blogs
+ - React Router: provide automatic routing between application pages
- - Jest & Cypress: for frontend and end-to-end testing
+ - Jest & Cypress: frontend and end-to-end testing
- - Mongoose: to easily interface with the MongoDB server used
+ - Mongoose: access to MongoDB database